Key stage 2 teacher assessment guidance 2025

 The frameworks make it clear that:

-• a pupil’s work in the subject being assessed may provide sufficient evidence to support the judgement, although evidence from other curriculum subjects may further support the framework being assessed
+- a pupil’s work in the subject being assessed may provide sufficient evidence to support the judgement, although evidence from other curriculum subjects may further support the framework being assessed

-• teachers will see multiple statements evidenced across a collection of work but sometimes a single piece of work can provide evidence for multiple statements, depending on the statement and the nature of the evidence
+- teachers will see multiple statements evidenced across a collection of work but sometimes a single piece of work can provide evidence for multiple statements, depending on the statement and the nature of the evidence

 In English writing:

-• a single, comprehensive example of writing may be sufficient to show that a pupil can ‘describe settings, characters and atmosphere and integrate dialogue to convey character and advance the action’
+- a single, comprehensive example of writing may be sufficient to show that a pupil can ‘describe settings, characters and atmosphere and integrate dialogue to convey character and advance the action’

 In science:

-• one piece of work might show that a pupil can ‘name, locate and describe the functions of the main parts of plants, while using the observable features of plants, animals and microorganisms to group, classify and identify them into broad groups, using keys or in other ways’
+- one piece of work might show that a pupil can ‘name, locate and describe the functions of the main parts of plants, while using the observable features of plants, animals and microorganisms to group, classify and identify them into broad groups, using keys or in other ways’

-• there is no requirement to have evidence from the classroom showing that pupils have met statements relating to science before the final year of the key stage
+- there is no requirement to have evidence from the classroom showing that pupils have met statements relating to science before the final year of the key stage

-• year 6 teachers are not expected to reassess the science content taught in years 3, 4 and 5 of the national curriculum – where possible, teachers should draw on assessment judgements that were made by year 3, 4 and 5 teachers in determining whether the pupil has grasped that science content
+- year 6 teachers are not expected to reassess the science content taught in years 3, 4 and 5 of the national curriculum – where possible, teachers should draw on assessment judgements that were made by year 3, 4 and 5 teachers in determining whether the pupil has grasped that science content

-• a single test question may be sufficient to show that a pupil has grasped the knowledge or skill (for example, a pupil’s answer in a science test might show that they can ‘take accurate and precise measurements’)
+- a single test question may be sufficient to show that a pupil has grasped the knowledge or skill – for example, a pupil’s answer in a science test might show that they can ‘take accurate and precise measurements’

 5.6 Pre-key stage standards

-• cannot communicate in English (and are engaged in subject-specific study)
+- cannot communicate in English

-• standard 6 (working at the KS1 expected standard)
+- standard 6 (working at the KS1 expected standard)

-• standard 5 (working towards the KS1 expected standard)
+- standard 5 (working towards the KS1 expected standard)

-• standard 4
+- standard 4

-• standard 3
+- standard 3

-• standard 2
+- standard 2

-• standard 1
+- standard 1

 5.7 The engagement model

-Schools should follow the published guidance for best practice on how to use the engagement model to support teachers and staff involved in assessing these pupils.
+Schools should follow the published guidance for best practice on how to use the engagement model to support teachers and staff involved in assessing pupils.

-5.8 Exemplification
+5.8 Exemplification materials

 Exemplification materials only illustrate how ‘pupil can’ statements in the frameworks might be met.
 They do not dictate a particular method of teaching, or the evidence expected from the classroom, which will vary from school to school.

 Local authorities may find it useful to refer to exemplification materials to support external moderation visits.
-The materials show what meeting the ‘pupil can’ statements might look like, but moderators should not expect or require teachers to provide specific evidence like the examples in these documents.
+The materials show what meeting the ‘pupil can’ statements might look like, but moderators should not expect or require teachers to provide specific evidence like the examples in the documents.

 6. Assessing English writing